TYPE DESIGN INFORMATION PAGE last updated on Thu Feb 21 08:35:28 EST 2019

 Designer in Cape Town, South Africa, who created the slab typeface Deputy Serif (2012).

-Derek Clark (defaulterror) is a South-African (b.
-1980) who lives in Kaapstad.
-He created the beautiful futuristic face Dirty Flamingo (no downloads) and has a great web page.
+Derek Clark (defaulterror, Cape Town, South Africa, b.
+1980) created the beautiful futuristic typeface Dirty Flamingo (no downloads) and has a great web page.
 Free fonts, also in that futuristic style, all made in 2006-2007: Mercenary, Commando, Dirty Flamingo, 8-bit (pixel face), BrothersofMetal, PXL8R (pixel face), SuperBefok, VomZom, defaulterror, elDiablo, pooplatter.

 Design Africa is an outfit run by Anton Scholtz and Merle from Musgrave, KwaZulu-Natal, South Africa.
 Their commercial fonts have Latin letters but an African look: Umkhonto, Ubuvila, Amanzi, Assegai, Bongo, Doorn Display, Doorn Body, Zebra, Utshani, Tabwa, Amabhokisi, Baobab, Siyabonga, Inja.
 When you visit them, do not forget to look at their great ethnic patterns.
 [Google] [More] ⦿